-Before you can proceed with building a MicroPython UF2 for Pico W-series devices from source, you should install the normal dependencies to build MicroPython.
-See Section 1.3 of the Raspberry Pi Pico-series Python SDK book for full details.
+Before you can proceed with building a MicroPython UF2 for Raspberry Pi Pico W from source, you should install the normal dependencies to build MicroPython.
+See Section 1.3 of the Raspberry Pi Pico Python SDK book for full details.